 What is an Induced Earthquake?

-Induced earthquakes, also known as human-induced earthquakes or induced seismicity, are earthquakes that are caused by human activity.
-Earthquakes caused by human activities have been documented at many locations throughout the United States and in many other countries around the world.
+Induced earthquakes are earthquakes or tremors that are caused by human activity when the Earth's crust is stressed or strained.
+Induced earthquakes are also known as human-induced earthquakes or induced seismicity.
+Induced earthquakes have been documented at many locations throughout the United States and in many other countries around the world.

 What Causes Induced Earthquakes?